demisto/content-docs/docs/integrations/parameter-types.md

 ## Long Encrypted

 This type of parameter is used for long encrypted inputs, such as certificates.
-It creates a text-area with an encrypted text, which would also be stored encrypted in the database.
+It creates a text-area with encrypted text.
+The text would also be stored encrypted in the database.
 The type number is: 14.